Pensions taxation – annual allowance

 The annual allowance (AA) is the amount by which the value of your pension benefits may increase in any one year without you having to pay a tax charge.
 This is in addition to any income tax you pay on your pension once it is in payment.

-If the value of your pension savings in any one year (including pension savings outside the FPS) are in excess of the annual allowance, the excess will be taxed as income.
+If the value of your pension savings in any one year (including pension savings outside those administered by Peninsula Pensions) are in excess of the annual allowance, the excess will be taxed as income.

 Further changes to the annual allowance have been made for higher earners from 6 April 2016, which resulted in special transitional rules for the 2015/16 tax year.